Opinion: Paintings By Adolf Hitler Are 'Unremarkable,' So Why Forge Them?

 Five pictures allegedly painted by Adolf Hitler are scheduled for auction at an art house in Nuremberg Saturday.
 Two dozen more were pulled after German police raided the place on Thursday, on suspicion that a number of the paintings signed, "A. Hitler," are forgeries.

-Imagine acquiring the technical proficiency to counterfeit a work of art, only to use those skills not to fabricate a fictitious Picasso, El Greco, Gauguin or Georgia O'Keeffe — but a watercolor by a highly mediocre painter who went on to exterminate 6 million people and try to enslave the world.
+Imagine acquiring the technical proficiency to counterfeit a work of art, only to use those skills not to fabricate a fictitious Picasso, El Greco, Gauguin or Georgia O'Keeffe — but a watercolor by a highly mediocre painter who went on to exterminate six million people and try to enslave the world.

 In his 20s, the future Führer was twice rejected by Vienna's Academy of Fine Arts for what they called his "unfitness for painting."
 Hitler stayed on in the city to study with private teachers and tried to sell his paintings and postcard sketches for spare change.

-Note: An earlier version of this essay incorrectly stated that six million people had been killed in the Holocaust.
-In fact, the Holocaust killed six million Jews, and millions of other people.